 "Does Capital Bear the U.S. Corporate Tax After All?
 New Evidence from Corporate Tax Returns"

-Meghan M. O’Neil is a Research Scholar at the Empirical Legal Studies Center.
-Her current research includes a mixed-methods study examining how fines and fees operate in community corrections (Community Corrections Fines and Fees) and a randomized controlled trial funded by the National Science Foundation which tests whether online legal tools can improve social and economic outcomes for people in recovery from opioid use disorder (Removing Barriers to Recovery).
-She earned her MA in Quantitative Methods in the Social Sciences, magna cum laude, from Columbia University, and her PhD in Sociology from the State University of New York at Albany.
+Meghan M. O’Neil was a Research Scholar at the Empirical Legal Studies Center.
+Her research included a mixed-methods study examining how fines and fees operate in community corrections and a randomized controlled trial funded by the National Science Foundation which tests whether online legal tools can improve social and economic outcomes for people in recovery from opioid use disorder.
+She earned her MA in Quantitative Methods in the social sciences, magna cum laude, from Columbia University, and her PhD in sociology from the State University of New York at Albany.